kubesphere/website/content/en/docs/toolbox/auditing/auditing-receive-customize.md

 {{< notice note >}}

-It should restart the Kubernetes apiserver to make the changes effective after you modified these two files.
+You need to restart the Kubernetes apiserver to make the changes effective after you modified these two files.

 {{</ notice >}}